 2. Face to Face Meetings

-Face to face meetings are suspended until further notice.
+Non essential face to face meetings are suspended until further notice.
 Most of what is done at such meetings can be done remotely, even most document signing with which we can help you using various alternatives.

 On the rare essential occasions where face to face meetings have to occur we ask for your co-operation by raising any queries beforehand so the visit is as of short duration as possible.
 Such visits will take place in a controlled environment.
 Sanitising / hand washing facilities are available at ground floor level on entry to the building and we will follow the recommended physical distancing protocols.
 Clients should bring their own pen and be unaccompanied.